-If the problem being diagnosed is related to gauge accuracy, be certain to confirm that the problem is with the gauge and not with an incorrect speedometer pinion gear, axle ratio, or tire size.
+If the problem being diagnosed is related to speedometer accuracy, be certain to confirm that the problem is with the speedometer gauge and not with an incorrect speedometer pinion gear, axle ratio, or tire size.
 Refer to Group 21 - Transmission for more information on the speedometer pinion gear.
 Refer to Group 8W - Wiring Diagrams for circuit descriptions and diagrams.

-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER то GROUP 8M -PASSIVE SYSTEMS BEFORE RESTRAINT ATTEMPTING WHEEL, STEERING STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-Diagnosis of the vehicle speed sensor and circuit or the Powertrain Control Module (PCM) should be performed with the DRB scan tool as described in the proper Powertrain Diagnostic Procedures manual.
-Diagnosis of the speedometer, the instrument cluster circuitry, or the CCD data bus should be performed with the DRB scan tool as described in the proper Body Diagnostic Procedures manual.
+Diagnosis of the vehicle speed sensor and circuit, the Chrysler Collision Detection (CCD) data bus, and/or the Powertrain Control Module (PCM) should be performed with a DRB scan tool as described in the proper Diagnostic Procedures manual.
+For further diagnosis of the speedometer and the instrument cluster circuitry, see Instrument Cluster in this group.